Hipnosis183/hipnosis183.github.io/_posts/2020-12-28-an-overlook-on-jvs-io-emulation-and-implementation.md

 <br>

-For the input polling, a *new thread* is created for *each* button.
+For the input polling, a new thread is created for each button.
 At first I wanted to make the thread count arbitrary, but that wasn’t going anywhere.
-Also, single thread polling is available, which *funnily enough* fixes a problem of how inconsistently the game handles multiple input presses.
+Also, single thread polling is available, which funnily enough fixes a problem of how inconsistently the game handles multiple input presses.

 <br>

 # One final touch
-Now that all the core features and enhancements, *planned and not*, are implemented, there’s one more thing to track down: the *user interface*.
-The original UI (**ttx_config**) was very simple, made with the `MFC Application Wizard`.
+Now that all the core features and enhancements, planned and not, are implemented, there’s one more thing to track down: the user interface.
+The original UI (**ttx_config**) was very simple, made with the **MFC Application Wizard**.
 It did the job, but it copied the code from the main loader, meaning that all the controller features will shave to be ported over there, plus adding mahjong support.

-Instead of updating the old UI, I went with a new `.NET Windows Forms` solution made from scratch.
-Well, *kind of*, since I had most of it done for another *arcade-related* project, including all the interface operations and controller integration, through the `DirectInput API`.
-When I first developed this, it took quite the time, considering that I had never worked with `DirectX` nor any input API before, but at the same time it helped me a lot to understand the whole input implementation in ttx_monitor and xb_monitor.
+Instead of updating the old UI, I went with a new **.NET Windows Forms** solution made from scratch.
+Well, *kind of*, since I had most of it done for another *arcade-related* project, including all the interface operations and controller integration, through the DirectInput API.
+When I first developed this, it took quite the time, considering that I had never worked with **DirectX** nor any input API before, but at the same time it helped me a lot to understand the whole input implementation in ttx_monitor and xb_monitor.

 <br>

 ![](/assets/images/posts/an-overlook-on-jvs-io-emulation-and-implementation/08.png){: .center-image }

 {: .center-text }
-Also put my graphic designer skills to show with two brand new logos and icons, **neat.**
+Also put my graphic designer skills to show with two brand new logos and icons, **neat**.

 <br>

 # Might not be over yet
-While I consider everything *mostly* done, there’s still that mahjong game *bugging* me.
-I’ll give it a shot to see if I can get it to work with the debug keyboard controls that I *suspect* are there, but just disabled.
-If so, the current mahjong engine *should* work, maybe with some modifications.
+While I consider everything mostly done, there’s still that mahjong game bugging me.
+I’ll give it a shot to see if I can get it to work with the debug keyboard controls that I suspect are there, but just disabled.
+If so, the current mahjong engine should work, maybe with some modifications.

-However, the game behaves *differently* than TGH5: TGHMP is a collection of the first 4 games in the series.
-Each game has its own executable on its own folder, including the *test mode* and the *special menu* to select the game.
-It turns out that `game.exe` is the process which handles the **child process creation** and the **JVS communication**, acting as a *pipeline* to the real game processes.
+However, the game behaves differently than TGH5: TGHMP is a collection of the first 4 games in the series.
+Each game has its own executable on its own folder, including the test mode and the special menu to select the game.
+It turns out that `game.exe` is the process which handles the **child process creation** and the **JVS communication**, acting as a pipeline to the real game processes.
 For this reason, this game is a *pain* to debug, so it’s not very straightforward as it’d usually be.
 Still, I’ll give it a try.

-It was a long journey that I don’t consider over yet, but I take the experience of *programming in C for the first time*, implementing new core features in someone else's project, and just learning more about how modern arcade machines work.
+It was a long journey that I don’t consider over yet, but I take the experience of programming in C for the first time, implementing new core features in someone else's project, and just learning more about how modern arcade machines work.

 <br>